viastolfi/maettleship/README.md

 ### Database auto save

-I add a way to save your database automaticly so you want loose your data !
+I added a way to save your database automaticly so you won't loose your data !

 To use it, you can read the script you can find here `./tools/db_auto_save.sh`